-Pioneers in Drugless Therapy; Ills of U.S. Population; Choline; Heart Diseases Causes Half U.S. Deaths; Increase Hearing; Cranberries Are Peanuts; Choline Tablets
+Pioneers in Drugless Therapy; Ills of U.S. Population; Choline; Heart Diseases Causes Half U.S. Deaths; Increase Hearing; Cranberries Are Peanuts; High Points (Choline Tablets)

 Contents in this issue:

 - “Pioneers in Drugless Therapy: Dr. Still and the Founding of Osteopathy,”